Best cat food 2024 for keeping your kitty healthy

 A bit more expensive than some

-The Purina One range is designed to add complete nutrition to a cat's daily diet and the manufacturer promises to only use natural, high quality ingredients, all of which are included purely for their dietary purpose.
+The Purina One range is designed to add complete nutrition to a cat's daily diet and the manufacturer promises to only use natural, high-quality ingredients, all of which are included purely for their dietary purpose.

-It means you're not getting fillers here and, because there are different formulas to suit the specific needs of different cats, you can be sure that you're supporting your feline's health concerns: this one, for example, being tailored for cats which have sensitive stomachs and skin.
+It means you're not getting fillers here and, because there are different formulas to suit the specific needs of different cats, you can be sure that you're supporting your feline's health concerns: this one, for example, is tailored for cats which have sensitive stomachs and skin.

 The main ingredient of this dry food is real turkey and it's supplemented by chicken by-product meal, thereby ensuring a plentiful supply of protein.
 Indeed, your cat will get 36 grams of protein per cup here, which is more than enough to support a healthy heart and provide the building block of his or her nutrition.